Shear and Bulk Viscosities of Quark Matter from Quark-Meson Fluctuations in the Nambu--Jona-Lasinio model: Numerical results and discussion

 The double-peaked structure is clearly the result of a com\-pe\-ti\-tion be\-tween the two con\-for\-mal\-ity break\-ing terms in the integrand of Eq.~(\ref{zeta_final}), $1/3 - c_s^2$ and $d(\beta^2M^2_Q)/d\beta^2$: the first is associated with $c^2_s \neq 1/3$ and the second is associated with the bulk mass transport~\cite{Purnendu}.
 To get a graphical understanding of the competition, let us define auxiliary quantities containing these terms: $A = 1/3 - c_s^2$, $B = d(\beta^2M^2_Q)/d\beta^2$, $C = A \, \bk^2$, $D = c_s^2 \, B$ and $E = (C-D)^2$.
 These quantities are plotted in the different panels in Fig.~\ref{conformality}.

 The key feature here is that the $C$ (with any fixed momentum) and $D$ curves intersect each other at three different points; therefore, $E = (C-D)^2$ possesses three nodes (minima) and, of course, two maxima along the $T$-axis.
 These two maxima remain when $E = E(\bk)$ is integrated over $\bk$ in Eq.~(\ref{zeta_final}) and the two-peak structure is clearly understood in these terms.
+Of course, if $M_Q$ is temperature independent, then one has only one peak, as the lower peaks in Figs.~\ref{zeta_T2} and \ref{conformality}(c) will not appear.
 Likewise, as seen in the lower panel of Fig.~\ref{zeta_T2}, the ratio $\zeta/s$ also presents a non-monotonic behavior.
 For the sake of comparison, Fig.~\ref{zeta_T2}(b) also displays results from the literature.

 Finally, we present results for the viscosities and viscosity to entropy density ratios with the full momentum dependence of the quark thermal width~$\Gamma_Q(\bk)$.
 It is important to reiterate that our results have physical significance only within a limited range of temperatures, approximately $T_M < T < 0.240$~GeV.
 The lower limit is due to the fact that in the NJL model, when using the on-shell thermal width, finite viscosities are obtained for temperatures $T$ larger than the Mott temperature $T_M$ because $\Gamma_Q(k)$ is nonzero only for $T > T_M$ in this case.
 As discussed earlier, the off-shell quark self-energy contains four branch cuts on the energy axis, but on-shell only the Landau cut contributes.
 The upper limit is not a precise limit, but it is related to the lack of asymptotic freedom in the NJL model; it is known that the large temperature behavior of viscosities in QCD, particularly of bulk viscosity, is very different from the one derived from a non-gauge, contact-interaction model~\cite{Arnold:2006fz}.
 Given this proviso, we discuss next our results for the temperature dependence of $\eta$ and $\eta/s$, and $\zeta$ and $\zeta/s$; they are presented respectively in Figs.~\ref{eta_T} and ~\ref{zeta_T}.